 That doesn’t mean there isn’t a time and a place.
 As of last week, there is *always* a time and a place in my life for that saucy meets crunchy meets sticky General Tso’s Cauliflower.
 Like, always, as often as possible, yes more please.

 This recipe was made for those nights when you have a little more time (think, like, Wednesday.
 Wednesdays are just nicer, aren’t they?), and you maybe already have a stocked kitchen, and you’re excited to try something new, and you are feeling little more ambitious than the usual MUST GET SUSHI IN MOUTH ASAP kinda thing.*

 *To concerned parties: I really do eat food besides takeout sushi.
-Such as the most delicious ever homemade fried cauliflower coated with a spicy sweet General Tso’s sauce because General Tso’s Cauliflower would be a totally regular thing to make for dinner.
+Such as the most delicious ever homemade fried cauliflower coated with a savory sweet General Tso’s sauce because General Tso’s Cauliflower would be a totally regular thing to make for dinner.
 Totally.
 At this point these items are making up 90% of my life, so yes, I’m eating super well.
 Don’t be concerned.

 If you like meatless.

 If you like your life to be a little quirky.

 Find a way to make yourself some General Tso’s Cauliflower, because obviously.
 Life’s way too short to not.

 General Tso’s Cauliflower – golden brown crispy fried cauliflower tossed in a made-from-scratch savory-sweet sauce.
 Awesome vegetarian / meatless recipe.

 - 1/2 cup chicken or vegetable broth